loveencounterflow/intervoke/README.md

   Chat*](https://www.bing.com/chat)

-* **Complement**: The adjectives and nouns of a declaration: "The part after ‘is’ in the sentence ‘x is a list of positive integers’ is called a subject complement¹.
+* **Complement**: The adjectives and nouns of a declaration: "The part after ‘is’ in the sentence ‘x is a list of positive integers’ is called a subject complement.
 A subject complement is a word or phrase that follows a linking verb (such as ‘is’) and describes or identifies the subject.
 For example, in the sentence “She is a teacher”, teacher is a subject complement that identifies she.
 In your sentence, ‘a list of positive integers’ is a subject complement that describes x."—[*Bing